-I wish I could tell you that having a vegan pregnancy will be easy—all smiles and roses with support and enthusiasm all around you—and it may be!
-If so, count yourself lucky.
+While I hope your experience is filled with support and enthusiasm, it’s important to acknowledge that pregnancy, whether vegan or not, often comes with its ups and downs.
+If your experience feels easy and beautiful throughout, count yourself lucky.
 Because we’re talking about pregnancy here—and very few mamas, vegan or not, can get through the 9 month season without a scratch (or should I say, a stretch, a tear, and a big bout of nausea).

 If you’re going into this as a vegan, know that you may also face a few extra challenges along the way—challenges that are more likely to come from the people around you than from your body, baby, or pregnancy itself!